Jean-Martin is an Associate in our Commercial disputes team.

 Work highlights

-• Recently acted for a group of investment companies in a Commercial Court dispute with a major commercial bank.
-The dispute concerned a number of loan agreements and associated swaps, encompassing various allegations of misrepresentation and fraud in connection with alleged LIBOR manipulation by the defendant bank.
+• Acted for a group of investment companies in a Commercial Court dispute with a major commercial bank (£100million) concerning a number of loan agreements and associated swaps, encompassing allegations of misrepresentation and fraud in connection with alleged LIBOR manipulation by the defendant bank.

-• Representing an Australian Stock Exchange listed mining company in a substantial ICC arbitration.
-The claim involved allegations of misrepresentation in connection with a business sale.
+• Defended an Australian Stock Exchange listed mining company in a multi-million dollar claim before the ICC International Court of Arbitration.

-• Acting for one of the world’s largest oil and gas exploration companies in relation to a contractual dispute with multiple Australian mining entities.
+• Represented one of the world’s largest oil and gas exploration companies (headquartered in China and operating out of Singapore) in relation to a contractual dispute with multiple mining entities.

-• Acting in connection with various cryptocurrency disputes, including for technology services providers and investors.
+• Acted in connection with various cryptocurrency disputes, including for technology services providers and investors.

 Qualification date: 2015